Annual Sustainability Report FY 2019-2020

 A solar-powered hot water heating system is installed in the Currey Tennis Center.
 Solar panels installed on the roof collect the sun’s energy to heat the water for the building.
 A 20kW solar panel system is also installed on the roof of Currey Tennis Center.
 The solar panels generate electricity from the sun’s energy, which is fed into the Vanderbilt electricity grid.
 A dashboard of the solar panel system can be viewed online with the login: firstname.lastname@example.org and password: VU*Tennis.

 Campus also hosts four solar picnic tables.
 Each table features a solar array, LED nighttime lighting, four 120 volt and eight USB charging stations, and two large benches for students.
 The systems will be able to provide 75-100 iPhone charges per day.
 The tables are installed outside of Kissam Center, Highland Quad, and two at the Commons Center.

 Invest in off-site large-scale renewable energy

 Large-Scale Renewable Energy Study

 The Large-Scale Renewable Energy Study, conducted with input from the Large-Scale Renewable Energy Study Advisory Committee, a mix of diverse stakeholders on campus, explored potential options for off-campus, large-scale renewable energy sources, including solar and/or wind projects.
-The university is currently exploring the potential strategies recommended by the Advisory Committee.

 Decrease carbon footprint from vehicles